JoniKuukasjarvi/KotlinApp/README.md

 ![image](https://user-images.githubusercontent.com/70267456/204774650-22637330-2751-443d-9359-92b0ae251663.png)

-5.Register or Log in with following credentials:
+5.Log in with following credentials:
   Username: test@test.com
   Password: password

+  (30.11.2022 I noticed that Google Firebase quit supporting creation of new accounts for this application.
+I am sorry for the inconvenience that this may cause.)

 The following view should look like this: